techidaily/site-win11-tips/source/_posts/overcoming-problems-with-saving-windows-volume-configurations.md

 ## 4\.
 Create a New User Account

- If you're still unable to save settings in Windows Volume Mixer, you may need to[create a new Windows user account](https://www.makeuseof.com/windows-11-create-local-user-account/) .
+ If you're still unable to save settings in Windows Volume Mixer, you may need to [create a new Windows user account](https://www.makeuseof.com/windows-11-create-local-user-account/) .
 This process won't delete your old profile or data, but you'll need to reconfigure your settings.
 Once created, log out of your current account and log into the new one to see if the settings reset issue is resolved.

 ## 5\.
 Perform a Few General Windows Fixes